schuellerf/pr-best-practices/ai_reasoning.md

 Alternatively you can also use vLLM via OpenAI API with `MODEL_API`, `MODEL_ID` and `USER_KEY`.
 The environment variable `AI_REASONING_DEBUG` can be used to enable debug/verbose output.
-The transformer model for RAG is hardcoded in the script to `nomic-ai/nomic-embed-text-v1`Some models have remote code as part of the model.
+The transformer model for RAG is hardcoded in the script to `all-MiniLM-L6-v2`.
+Some models have remote code as part of the model.
 To be on the safe side you have to explicitly enable `AI_REASONING_TRUST_REMOTE_CODE`.